Live2D-Garage/CubismExternalAppPluginSamples/03_ParameterComp/README.md

 By implementing this, it is possible to link with external applications.
 ![](images/image005.png)
 8. Adjust the parameters in Cubism Editor to set the values you want to temporarily store.
-9. Parameter values can be temporarily stored by clicking "Push" in No.01 of Parameter Comp.
+9. Parameter values can be temporarily stored by clicking "Push" in No.01 of Slots.
 ![](images/image006.png)
    - When the parameter value is saved, "Stored" is displayed.
+You can take notes of what kind of information the parameter values are saved in "memo".
 ![](images/image007.png)
    - At the same time as the parameter values are saved, a list of the stored parameter values is displayed.
 ![](images/image008.png)